nhannguyen95/learning-notes/languages/javascript/scope-and-closure.md

 var greeting = function greeting() {};
 function greeting2() {};
 ```

-`let/const` declarations do not automaically initialize at the begining of the scope, the way `var` declaration do.
+`let/const` declarations do not automatically initialize at the beginning of the scope, the way `var` declaration do.
 The period of time from the entering of a scope to where the auto-initialization of the variable occurs is called **Temporal Dead Zone (TDZ)**.
 The TDZ is the time window where a variable exists but it still uninitialized, and therefore cannot be accessed in any way:

 ```js